2020 Second Base Preview: Top 30 Ranks, Tiers And More!

 Tier 2: Next Best Thing

-This tier offers two names that provide a good floor but also still provide a high ceiling for the second base position.
-Somehow I view these players very similar in value, but they are typically taken at very different points in the draft.
+This tier offers three names that provide you a steady source of production..
+I view these players relatively similar in value, but they are typically taken at very different points in the draft.

-Johnathan Villar is sometimes taken as early as late second round or early third round.
-Furthermore, he is sometimes the first second baseman off the board.
+Johnathan Villar’s price has finally began to fall to where it should’ve been since the start of draft season.
 He broke out, again, last season in Baltimore.
-There is a decent floor and 20-home-run and 40-steal upside as we have seen but if he is traded this year he could lose playing time and having the home park in Camden definitely helps the power play.
+There is a decent floor and 20-home-run and 40-steal upside as we have seen but if he is traded mid-season he could lose playing time.
 The metrics do not really back the power production and the sprint speed is still good but only in the 72nd percentile.
-He made gains in the walk and K-rates and also made gains in the contact rates.
+On a positive note, he made gains in the walk and K-rates as well as the contact rates.

 If he sustains all these gains, I think 30-plus steals remains likely.
 The concerns of the power and batting average dipping closer to the expected stats are enough for me to drop him this low.
 I know steals are at a premium but I feel it may come at a hit in most the other categories this year.
 While Villar offers the far higher ceiling it seems, Whit Merrifield offers a much higher floor.